How do I contact the academy?

 We use the SchoolComms app to contact all parents; please ensure you keep your account updated with current email addresses and contact numbers.
 You can also check our website for updates or Compass FM, BBC Radio Humberside and Lincs FM.

 How do I pay for school dinners, visits etc?

 Please pay for school dinners on a weekly basis.
 These are currently £2.20 a day.
 You will also be asked to make a menu choice.
-The menu is sent home every three weeks and is also available on the meals section of this website.
+The menu is sent home every termly and is also available on the meals section of this website.

 Can I send my child with a packed lunch?

 Of course.
 We strongly encourage healthy choices in lunch boxes.
 No fizzy drinks or glass bottles please.
 As part of our aim to reduce plastics, please try and keep these to a minimum.